emissary-ingress/emissary/README.md

 Community
 =========

-Ambassador is an open-source project, and welcomes any and all contributors.
+Ambassador is an open-source project and welcomes any and all contributors.
 To get started:

 * Join our [Slack channel](https://d6e.co/slack)
 * Check out the [Ambassador documentation](https://www.getambassador.io/docs/edge-stack/latest)